-The Los Angeles County Public Works was formed in January 1985, consolidating the former County Road Department, the County Engineer Department, and the County Flood Control District.
+Los Angeles County Public Works was formed in January 1985, consolidating the former County Road Department, the County Engineer Department, and the County Flood Control District.

-With a Vision to become the most trusted public agency in the region, the Department has been defined by its responsiveness to the public, commitment to provide excellent customer service, and drive to build great community relations.
-The Department's workforce takes pride in being public servants providing essential and critical services for all residents and businesses in Los Angeles County.
+With a Vision to become the most trusted public agency in the region, Public Works has been defined by its responsiveness to the public, commitment to provide excellent customer service, and drive to build great community relations.
+Public Works' workforce takes pride in being public servants providing essential and critical services for all residents and businesses in Los Angeles County.

-The Department's diverse operations are defined within six core service areas: Water Resources, Transportation, Environmental Services, Public Buildings, Development Services, and Emergency Management.
+Public Works' diverse operations are defined within six core service areas: Water Resources, Transportation, Environmental Services, Public Buildings, Development Services, and Emergency Management.
 Its annual budget of \$2.3 billion is funded by restricted revenues, such as gas excise and sales tax, benefit assessment, water and sewer sales, user fees, and contract cities revenues.

-The Department is strategically focused on supporting economic development through business-friendly contracting opportunities that will better serve the County's small businesses and local worker hiring objectives.
+Public Works is strategically focused on supporting economic development through business-friendly contracting opportunities that will better serve the County's small businesses and local worker hiring objectives.
 In Fiscal Year 2017-18, Public Works awarded nearly \$448 million worth of contracts within Los Angeles County, which helped create 5,553 jobs.
 (See Appendix 2 for more details on Business Outreach).

-The Department's workforce is comprised of nearly 4,000 employees in more than 500 job classifications, including professional, technical, clerical, and skilled crafts.
+Public Works' workforce is comprised of nearly 4,000 employees in more than 500 job classifications, including professional, technical, clerical, and skilled crafts.

-Headquartered at 900 South Fremont Avenue in Alhambra, the Department has 77 field facilities throughout Los Angeles County.
+Headquartered at 900 South Fremont Avenue in Alhambra, Public Works has 77 field facilities throughout Los Angeles County.